kagaries-edition/kagaries-edition-public/README.md

 Once its done installing, open up the minecraft launcher, and if all went well it should be there.

+## Server Hosing Guide

+To host a server, its recommended you run it from a command line (Command Prompt, whatever) so you can see the logs and use commands.

+the version of java is recommended to be Java 18

 # Credits

 Thanks to the people who worked on [java-discord-rpc](https://github.com/MinnDevelopment/java-discord-rpc/tree/master) for making my life much easier when it came to the rich presense.